quantumquantara-arch/aureon/evercycle-codex/evercycle_reasoning.md

 # Evercycle Codex — Reasoning Logic
-Defines how Aureon, NexLevelAI, and Quantara systems interpret, evaluate, and act on Evercycle data.
+Defines how Aureon interprets, evaluates, and acts on Evercycle data.

 This file provides:
 - the temporal reasoning rules